joemoose/psiops/docs/playing.md

 ### Consequences and Complications

-*Consequences* and *complications* arise when the results of your actions aren’t a *complete success*.
-Consequences stem from *failures*, whereas complications stem from *partial successes*.
+*Consequences* and *complications* arise when your action roll results in either *failure* or a *partial success*.

-#### Consequences of Failure
+#### *Consequences* of Failure

 When you *fail* an *action roll*, you don’t achieve your intended outcome.
-In addition, something else goes wrong, worsening your tactical situation or combat readiness.
+But something else goes wrong, worsening your tactical situation or combat readiness.
 You could be injured, damage equipment, trigger a new threat, or be separated from your squad.
 Your situation deteriorates, and circumstances turn against you.

-#### Complications of Partial Success
+#### *Complications* of Partial Success

-When you *partially* succeed on an *action roll*, you achieve your intended outcome, but at a cost.
-You might have to make a difficult choice or trade-off, and your tactical situation is likely to become more complicated.
+When you *partially succeed* on an *action roll*, you achieve your intended outcome, but at a cost.
+You might have to make a difficult choice or trade off, and your tactical situation is likely to become more complicated.

 ### Example Results